humilis/humilis/README.md

     parameters:
         # Path to the root directory containing your lambda code
         path: dummy_function
+        dependencies:
+            # The Lambda code requires Pypi's pyyaml
+            - pyyaml
+            # It also requires a local package in this path
+            - mycode/mypkgdir
+            # And this local module
+            - mycode/mymodule.py
 ```

 which will evaluate to a S3 path such as: